Build a Business Recovery Plan to Emerge Stronger After a Slowdown

 Where's the marketplace headed?
-Are pandemic-driven trends and changes in customer behavior (such as heightened e-commerce, contactless payments, home-based workplaces and aggressive sanitizing requirements) likely to stick around?
+Are pandemic-driven trends and changes in customer behavior—such as heightened e-commerce, contactless payments and remote work—likely to stick around?
 If you believe they will, explore how to make them work best with your business and strengthen your company's digital backbone.
 Also consider creating a specific plan for business continuity.

 4 Run the numbers